jonathan-odonnell/milestone-project-4/README.md

 3. Home Page Hero Image Carousel

-    - This provides users with an image, details of the duration and price and a link to the holiday package's offer details page for three holiday packages currently on offer.
+    - This provides users with an image, details of the duration and price and a link to the holiday's details page for three holiday packages currently on offer.

 4. Popular Holidays Carousel

     - This provides users with cards for six of the most popular holidays.
-Each card contains the holiday package's image, name, price country, rating and duration.
-The name is a link to the holiday package's destination details page.
+Each card contains the holiday's image, name, price country, rating and duration.
+The name is a link to the holiday's details page.

 5. Features